bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Like, I mean, people do trust some people to give them some, like, that's where they infer from, right?
 I think that's part of the reason why there is this backlash.
 I want to call it almost like ludistic on new features and things.
-It's because, you know, Bitcoin is a really complex to begin with.
+It's because, Bitcoin is a really complex to begin with.
 Right.
 And it's progressively becoming ultra complex.
-And, you know, people just they won't understand.
+And, people just they won't understand.
 Like, I mean, it's just it's just not possible.
-The same way, You know, I don't understand how the brain really works.
+The same way, I don't understand how the brain really works.
 Right, like you can tell me as a scientist who studies brains, right?
-Like, I mean, you know, like there is a limit.
+Like, I mean, like there is a limit.
 So I have to trust that you're poking in the right place with your knife, right, kind of thing.

 Speaker 1: 01:15:45